awesome-algorand/awesome-algorand/contributing.md

 -   Search previous suggestions before making a new one, as yours may be a duplicate.
 -   Suggested packages should be tested and documented.
 -   Make an individual pull request for each suggestion.
+This can be ignored if packages share common theme or functionality, in that case can be in bulk.
 -   Use the following format: [PACKAGE](LINK) - DESCRIPTION.
 -   New categories, or improvements to the existing categorization are welcome.
 -   Keep descriptions short and simple, but descriptive.